Course Material Requisition FAQs

 - Easy Search and select new textbooks from an extensive database of titles.

 You will receive an email that contains a link that allows you to sign up for one of the training sessions.
-This link will also be available on the Provost's Liaison's webpage.
+This link will also be available on the FSA Bookstore Liaison Faculty Student Advocate's webpage.

 No, the original link can be used for each semester.